The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Experimental Results

 where $\rho_k$ denotes the autocorrelation function at lag $k$.
 For example, drawing $1000$ samples sequentially from a Markov chain in stationary regime with a sampling efficiency of $\gamma = 0.25$ is roughly equivalent to drawing $250$ independent samples.
 We choose the lag upper bound $K$ such that the autocorrelation function has dropped below $\num{0.05}$, following standard practice \cite{Pereyra:2023}.
 Again, we report the mean and standard deviation of the sampling efficiency across all chains.

-The faster a sampler's convergence rate for a specific problem is, the shorter the initialization phase is, and the less correlated successive samples are.
+The faster a sampler's convergence rate for a specific problem is, the shorter the initialization phase is.
+Similarly, the faster the mixing of a sampler is, the less correlated successive samples are.
 Therefore, our overall evaluation protocol consists of running these two types of tests on a suite of different sampling problems and comparing Gibbs against \gls{mala}.

 \begin{remark} We intentionally skew the evaluation in favour of \gls{mala} by providing high-quality initial conditions at the modes of the target distributions in each prior sampling experiment.
 This hides the general limitation of \gls{mala} that its performance is highly sensitive to initial conditions, and that the identification of suitable ones is a challenging problem in itself. \end{remark}